dafny-lang/dafny/docs/_includes/Types.md

 ```dafny
 newtype N = M
 ```
 Type `M` is known as the _base type_ of `N`.
+At present, Dafny only supports `int` and `real` as base types of newtypes.

-A newtype is a numeric type that supports the same operations as its base type.
-The newtype is distinct from and incompatible with other numeric types; in particular, it is not assignable to its base type without an explicit conversion.
+A newtype is a type that supports the same operations as its base type.
+The newtype is distinct from and incompatible with other types; in particular, it is not assignable to its base type without an explicit conversion.
 An important difference between the operations on a newtype and the operations on its base type is that the newtype operations are defined only if the result satisfies the